sunethrakannan/website/projects/risrs2020/logistics.md

 permalink: /projects/risrs2020/logistics
 ---

-The series of structured conversations originally envisioned as a 1.5 day workshop in Chicago, will now need to be in an online format thanks to COVID 19.The planned agenda will consist of approximately twelve hours of structured discussion broken into three4hour segments.
+The series of structured conversations originally envisioned as a 1.5-day workshop in Chicago, will now need to be in an online format due to the pandemic.
+We plan approximately twelve hours of structured discussion broken into three 4-hour segments.

 Dates and Times TBD